List of recurring The Simpsons characters: Eddie

-Edward "Eddie" (voiced by Harry Shearer) is one of the Springfield police officers.
+Eddie (voiced by Harry Shearer) is one of the Springfield police officers.
 He first appeared in the first season episode "There's No Disgrace Like Home".
 Like Lou, he does not have a surname.

 In "Bart vs. Thanksgiving", Eddie was animated to Lou's voice and Lou was animated to Eddie's.

 Edna Krabappel

 Elizabeth Hoover

 Elizabeth Hoover (voiced by Maggie Roswell, understudied by Marcia Mitzman Gaven) is a second grade teacher at Springfield Elementary.
 In early episodes, Miss Hoover seemed proud to have a student as bright as Lisa in her class.
 However, in later seasons it seems she has been worn down by her years in the public school system and, in "Lisa Gets an 'A', implies that she frequently drinks during lunch.

 In the episode "Lisa's Substitute", she thought she had lyme disease.
 She is very apathetic and bored with her job.
 She is often seen smoking even while teaching, once even under a "No Smoking" sign in the assembly hall.
 Her desperate attempts to regain her stability include rushing out of class to recite "Calm blue ocean, calm blue ocean" with her eyes closed, getting into her car and driving off on two occasions, and even letting Ralph teach the class after she was granted tenure and therefore free to do almost anything she wants.

-Marcia Mitzman Gaven was the understudy voice for Elizabeth Hoover when Maggie Roswell was involved in a pay dispute.
+Marcia Mitzman Gaven substituted as Elizabeth Hoover when Maggie Roswell was involved in a pay dispute.